Context Engineering in the Agentic‑AI Era — and How to Cook It

 TL;DR

-Context engineering (the context layer) is the pipeline that selects, structures, and governs what the model sees at the moment of decision: Instructions, Examples, Knowledge, Memory, Tools, Guardrails.
+Context engineering (the context layer) is the pipeline that selects, structures, and governs what the model sees at the moment of decision: Instructions, Examples, Knowledge, Memory, Skills, Tools, Guardrails.
 Agentic systems live or die by this layer.
 Below is a field‑tested blueprint and patterns.

 The problem: You build an agent.
 It works in demos, fails in production.
 Why?
 The model gets the wrong context at the wrong time—stale memory, irrelevant docs, no safety checks, ambiguous instructions.